travldna/Sora-Code-Gen/README.md

     *   If the script is **rate-limited** (429 Too Many Requests), it waits and retries.
     *   If your **authentication fails** (401 Unauthorized), the script will stop and tell you to update your token.
 4.  **Smart Blacklist & Cache**: The script is intelligent.
 It uses `used_codes.txt` and `invalid_codes.txt` as a "blacklist cache".
 Every time it starts, it loads these files to ensure it **never tries the same code twice**, whether it was successful, invalid, or simply attempted before.
 This makes the script highly efficient, especially when you stop and restart it.

+> **💡 Head Start Included!** This package includes `invalid_codes.txt` pre-populated with **10,000 known invalid codes** to save you time and reduce unnecessary API requests.
+The script will automatically skip these codes when generating new ones.

 ---